aspose-total/Aspose.Total-Products/total/en/java/conversion/epub-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export EPUB to PPS" h2="Export EPUB to PPS via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert EPUB to PPS within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export EPUB to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPS.
+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert EPUB to PPS within any Java J2SE, J2EE, or J2ME application.
+This suite of APIs provides a powerful and efficient way to convert EPUB to PPS without any hassle.

+The process of converting EPUB to PPS involves two steps.
+Firstly, Aspose.PDF for Java can be used to export EPUB to PPTX.
+This API provides a wide range of features to manipulate PDF documents, including the ability to convert EPUB to PPTX.
+After that, Aspose.Slides for Java can be used to convert PPTX to PPS.
+This PowerPoint Processing API provides a comprehensive set of features to create, manipulate, and convert PowerPoint documents.
+It also allows developers to convert PPTX to PPS with ease.

+In addition to the conversion of EPUB to PPS, Aspose.Total for Java also provides a wide range of features to work with other file formats, such as Word, Excel, and Outlook.
+It also provides features to work with images, barcodes, and OCR.
+Furthermore, it also provides features to work with email, PDF, and HTML.

+Overall, Aspose.Total for Java is an ideal solution for developers who need to convert EPUB to PPS within any Java J2SE, J2EE, or J2ME application.
+It provides a powerful and efficient way to convert EPUB to PPS without any hassle.
+In addition, it also provides a wide range of features to work with other file formats, images, barcodes, OCR, email, PDF, and HTML.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}